- 1 Learn How To Store Seeds For Years

 I would not keep any seeds for more than 10 years at a time if I needed them to remain viable.
 Even then, 5 years is a better maximum range.

-Storing Seeds In Freezer: Good Or Bad?
+Seeds in the Freezer: Good Or Bad?

 Should you freeze seeds?
 I lean towards “no”, overall.